ChaoZhang173/MRI-Recon-Image-Reader/README.md

 Alternatively, you can set the `DEFAULT_FILE_PATH` variable in the script to hardcode a file path.

-### Jupyter Notebook Version

-1. Open `CFL_Viewer.ipynb` in Jupyter
-2. Set the `CFL_FILE_PATH` variable in the first code cell
-3. Run all cells
-4. Uncomment and run the launcher in the last cell

 ## Controls

 ### Mouse Controls